Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Understanding global media trends isn't just about knowing which platforms are popular—it's about grasping the fundamental shifts in how media is produced, distributed, and consumed in the 21st century.
-You're being tested on your ability to analyze technological convergence, audience fragmentation, media economics, and the tension between personalization and privacy.
+Understanding global media trends isn't just about knowing which platforms are popular.
+It's about grasping the fundamental shifts in how media is produced, distributed, and consumed in the 21st century.
+You need to be able to analyze technological convergence, audience fragmentation, media economics, and the tension between personalization and privacy.
 These trends reveal how power dynamics in media industries are being restructured and how audiences have transformed from passive consumers into active participants.

-The concepts covered here connect directly to broader course themes: media ownership and consolidation, gatekeeping theory, uses and gratifications, and the political economy of media.
-When you encounter these trends on an exam, don't just describe what's happening—explain why it matters for democracy, culture, and individual autonomy.
+The concepts here connect directly to broader course themes: media ownership and consolidation, gatekeeping theory, uses and gratifications, and the political economy of media.
+When you encounter these trends on an exam, don't just describe what's happening.
+Explain why it matters for democracy, culture, and individual autonomy.
 Each trend illustrates a larger theoretical principle, so know what concept each item demonstrates.

 Digital technologies have fundamentally altered the infrastructure of media, collapsing previously distinct industries into interconnected systems and creating new possibilities for content delivery.